zero-to-prod/data-model/README.md

 - [Transformations](#transformations): Describe how to resolve a value before instantiation.
 - [Required Properties](#required-properties): Throw an exception when a property is not set.
 - [Default Values](#default-values): Set a default property value.
+- [Nullable Missing Values](#nullable-missing-values): Resolve a missing value as null.

 ## Installation